google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 Chrome's current approach is a ratio of visits to significant media playback events per origin:

-- Consumption of the video must be greater than 7 seconds.
+- Consumption of the media (audio/video) must be greater than 7 seconds.
 - Audio must be present and unmuted.
 - Tab with video is active.
-- Size of the largest dimension of the video must be greater than 256px.
+- Size of the video (in px) must be greater than [200x140].

-From that, Chrome calculates a Media Engagement score which is highest on sites where video is the primary content type.
+From that, Chrome calculates a Media Engagement score which is highest on sites where media is played on a regular basis.
 When it is high enough, media playback is allowed to autoplay on desktop only.

-Note that you can check out user's MEI at the <i>chrome://media-engagement/</i>
+Note that you can check out user's MEI at the <i>chrome://media-engagement</i>
 internal page in Chrome 62.

 <figure>